NL-BioImaging/biomero/resources/tutorials/tutorial_local_slurm.md

 <details>
   <summary>Details</summary>

-We need to setup our library with SSH access between Omero and Slurm, but this is not built-in to these containers yet (because Docker actually has a built-in alternative, `docker exec`).
+We need to setup our library with SSH access between OMERO and Slurm, but this is not built-in to these containers yet (because Docker actually has a built-in alternative, `docker exec`).

 Luckily, people have already worked on SSH access into containers too, like [here](https://goteleport.com/blog/shell-access-docker-container-with-ssh-and-docker-exec/).
 So let's borrow their OpenSSH setup and add it to the _Dockerfile_ of the Slurm Control Daemon (`slurmctld`):